 Conserving Mountain Ecosystems

-Using an innovative approach called Ecosystem-based Adaptation, The Mountain Institute is helping communities in the Nor Yauyos-Cochas Landscape Reserve above Lima, Peru adapt to anticipated climate change impacts such as water scarcity.
+Using an innovative approach called Ecosystem-based Adaptation, the Instituto de Montaña (IdM) is helping communities in the Nor Yauyos-Cochas Landscape Reserve above Lima, Peru adapt to anticipated climate change impacts such as water scarcity.
 By working together, we managed to restore abandoned, water management techniques and infrastructure that dated back to the time of the Incas.
 These traditional methods were used to increase water infiltration in alpine hills, replenishing groundwater stores.
-After restoring these ancient structures, TMI assessed their hydrologic impact and conducted a cost-benefit analysis of various investments for maintaining these highland water resources.
+After restoring these ancient structures, IdM assessed their hydrologic impact and conducted a cost-benefit analysis of various investments for maintaining these highland water resources.
 These measures are improving irrigation to rangeland and agricultural land.
 The availability of drinking water has also increased for both local and downstream communities.
+Learn more.

 The Páramo, an alpine wetlands/grasslands ecosystem extending from Peru to Venezuela, harbors tremendous biodiversity and is a critically important water source for Peru’s mountain communities and heavily populated western lowlands.
-Having developed the first detailed maps of the Páramo and documented its importance as a source of water to the valleys and coast, The Mountain Institute has been working with the government of Peru to establish a protected area covering 400,000 hectares to conserve this valuable and endangered ecosystem.
-We are also working with highland farmers to reduce grazing pressure on the Páramo and are bringing together highland and lowland communities to bring awareness to its ecological importance and ensure cooperation for its protection.
-In the Piura region of northern Peru, we have brought together five municipalities into a commonwealth to protect the Páramo and promote the sustainable development of the communities living below this alpine ecosystem.
-The Mountain Institute is sponsoring agricultural and craft livelihood opportunities in areas located adjacent to the Páramo to reduce the pressure on Páramo lands.
-Inaddition, Peru’s Ministry of Culture has nominated the Páramo ecosystem in Peru to be designated as a national cultural landscape which will help preserve indigenous healing traditions that take place at Páramo lakes.
+Having developed the first detailed maps of the Páramo and documented its importance as a source of water to the valleys and coast, the Instituto de Montaña (IdM) has worked with the Peruvian government to establish a protected area covering 400,000 hectares to conserve this valuable and endangered ecosystem.
+We have also worked with highland farmers to reduce grazing pressure on the Páramo, bringing together highland and lowland communities to bring awareness to its ecological importance and ensure cooperation for its protection.
+In the Piura region of northern Peru, we helped five municipalities form a commonwealth to protect the Páramo and promote the sustainable development of the communities living below this alpine ecosystem.
+IdM has sponsored agricultural and craft livelihood opportunities in areas adjacent to the Páramo to reduce the pressure on Páramo lands.
+Peru’s Ministry of Culture has nominated the Páramo ecosystem in Peru to be designated as a national cultural landscape which will help preserve indigenous healing traditions that take place at Páramo lakes.

 Southern Conchucos Polylepis ForestTargeting the last remnants of queñual (Polylepis spp) cloud forests in Ancash Region, this initiative was launched on a small scale in 2000 and scaled up through a partnership with Conservation International and the Ancash Association.
 It supported mountain communities interested in protecting and restoring these unique high alpine forests that provide a habitat to several endemic plant, animal and bird species.
 Restoration of these forests contributed to the health of the ecosystem and was linked to the creation of livelihood opportunities that reduce local pressure on forests.
 It is estimated that protecting these remnant forests provided sanctuary to approximately 55% of all endemic bird species in the Andes of Peru and Bolivia and protected 67% of all birds in danger of extension in this vast region.
 Achievements: